kerskine/ExData_Plotting1/README.md

 ## Loading the data

 The data is loaded all at once using fread and then the two day period of interest is selected.
-There's a conditional statement that looks for the tidy dataset "hosuepwr" in your working environment first so that you don't have to re-run the construction of it every time you run the subsequent plots.
+There's a conditional statement that looks for the tidy dataset "housepwr" in your working environment first so that you don't have to re-run the construction of it every time you run the subsequent plots.

 ## Making Plots